-- Push the Menu, Setup, Constants, and Constants to display the System/Voltage screen.
+- Push Menu, Setup, Constants and Constants to display the System/Voltage screen.
 Refer to Figure 16-1. - 2.
-Select the % Cycle Time field. - 3.
-Using the numeric keypad, enter the Percent Timer Cycle Time in seconds. - 4.
+Select the % Cycle Time (sec) field. - 3.
+Using the numeric keypad, enter the % Cycle Time in seconds. - 4.
 Push Enter to retain the value.

-Contractor Enable Delay
+Contactor Enable Delay

-The Contractor Enable Delay sets the delay (in seconds) until the contractor can be enabled.
+The Contactor Enable Delay sets the delay (in seconds) until the contactor can be enabled.
 The range can be set from 0 to 5,000 seconds.
 Refer to Figure 16-1.

-Setting Contractor Enable Delay
+Setting Contactor Enable Delay

-To set the Contractor Enable Delay Time follow these steps:
+To set the Contactor Enable Delay Time follow these steps:

-- Push the Menu, Setup, Constants, and Constants to display the System/Voltage screen.
-Refer to Figure 16-1. - Select the Contractor Enable Delay field. - Using the numeric keypad, enter the Contractor Enable Delay Time in seconds. - 4.
+- 1. Push the Menu, Setup, Constants and Constants to display the System/Voltage screen.
+Refer to Figure 16-1. - Select the Contactor Enable Delay field. - Using the numeric keypad, enter the Contactor Enable Delay Time in seconds. - 4.
 Push Enter to retain the value.